Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 SWISS QUARTZ MOVEMENT

-This exceptional, 18 carat gold luxury dress watch has been sold to a discerning customer.
+This exceptional 18 carat gold luxury dress watch has been sold to a discerning customer.
 The watch is powered by a quality Swiss Ronda Movement.

 The case stampings are crisp and clean.

-The watch is powered by a high quality Swiss Ronda movement which has one jewel .
+The watch is powered by a high quality Swiss Ronda movement which has one jewel.

 ROTARY ELITE 18 CARAT GOLD QUARTZ WATCH WITH BOX

-CARTIER PASHA BIG DATE
+CARTIER PASHA BIG DATE WATCH

 This outstanding luxury watch has been sold to a discerning customer and now forms part of a private collection.

-This watch is powered by a quality 21 jewel calibre 2892-A2 automatic movement that has a beat frequency of 28,000 A/h ( beats per hour).
+This watch is powered by a quality 21 jewel calibre 2892-A2 automatic movement that has a beat frequency of 28,000 A/h (beats per hour).
 It is stamped “CARTIER” on the rotor.

 TAG HEUER PROFESSIONAL CHRONOMETER

-TAG HEUER (this page is still under construction.)
+TAG HEUER (This page is still under construction.)

-TAG HEUR PROFESSIONAL QUARTZ
+TAG HEUR PROFESSIONAL QUARTZ WATCH

-BULOVA SWISS MADE 17 JEWELS (CIRCA 1964)
+BULOVA SWISS MADE WATCH 17 JEWELS (CIRCA 1964)

-VANGUARD by KRUG -BAUMEN
+VANGUARD WATCH by KRUG -BAUMEN

 RECORD 9 CARAT GOLD CASED LADY’S WATCH (CIRCA 1944)

 The watch is powered by a mechanical Swiss made 15 jewel hand-winding movement.
 It is stamped “RECORD” on the winding wheel and the Swan logo is clearly visible.
-RECORD watches were first established in 1903, and after being acquired by Longines, the RECORD brand ceased in 1991.
+RECORD watches were first established in 1903 and after being acquired by Longines, the RECORD brand ceased in 1991.

 The watch has an unusual octagonal shaped case and like all watches of this era , has a hinged case back.
 Closer inspection of the case inners shows the case reference number, “”922825LA”, previous service dates for 1962 and 1952 including the assay marks and date letter.

 The watch is attached to a delicate bracelet strap with a safety chain.
-The buckle is stamped “Reg. no. 894896 and 1/10 12ct ROLLED GOLD.”
+The buckle is stamped “Reg. no. 894896 and 1/10 12ct ROLLED GOLD.”.

 CONSTANTIN WEISZ DIVERS WATCH

 This stupendous watch has a nitrogen release valve and a shielded movement to enhance its anti-magnetic quality.
-This page is under construction and more detail will be added shortly.

 OMEGA AUTOMATIC

-(REFERENCE 14792SC-62 )
+(REFERENCE 14792 SC-62 )

 562 CALIBRE (CHRONOMETER RATED)

-ART DECO COCKTAIL WATCH IN PLATINUM AND DIAMONDS – movement by the HAFIS WATCH COMPANY
+ART DECO COCKTAIL WATCH IN PLATINUM AND DIAMONDS – Movement by the HAFIS WATCH COMPANY

-This fine example of a platinum cased Art Deco cocktail watch with diamond set bezel has been purchased and now forms part of a private collection.The watch, which is about ninety years old, is powered by a sixteen jewel movement that has been adjusted to three positions and remains in good working condition.
+This fine example of a platinum cased Art Deco cocktail watch with diamond set bezel has been sold and now forms part of a private collection.
+The watch, which is about ninety years old, is powered by a sixteen jewel movement that has been adjusted to three positions and remained in good working condition at the time of sale.

 The watch is representative of the period and has a stepped rectangular 14mm case marked for platinum with delicate scroll work to the sides and the case back.